Becoming a Dental Assistant in Austin, Texas

 If you want to join a diverse mix of government employees, college students, high tech workers and musicians in the Texas state capitol, Austin might be the place for you.
 Whether a vibrant LGBT community and a town known as “The Live Music Capital of the World” are inducements or not, living and working as a dental assistant in Austin would mean you’re living in the number one-ranked place to live for both 2017 and 2018, according to US News & World Report, and, according to the FBI, in one of the safest major cities in the US.

 In Texas, Certified Dental Assistants (CDAs) must take an online test to achieve Registered Dental Assistant (RDA) certification.
-If you’re studying to become a dental assistant in Texas, there is a list of approved schools within the state.
+If you’re studying to get started in dental assisting in Texas, there is a list of approved schools within the state.
 There are also ongoing continuing education requirements for RDAs in Texas.

 Dental Assistant Schools in Austin